apundance/CPSC-362-Blackjack/README.md

 # 🃏 Blackjack (Pygame Edition)

 A simple blackjack game built in **python** using the **pygame** library.
-This version includes full card drawing, hidden dealer cards, and hit/stand logic
+This version includes betting, full card drawing, hidden dealer cards, and hit/stand logic

 ## 🎮 Features